teoshijie/cookingrush/readme.md

 The CCS for the modals could be better.

 Lastly, the code organisation can be improved.
 Code can be refactored using higher order functions to make the code shorter and more "DRY".
+On hindset, I should commited more often.

 The beeping sound dont synchronise very well with setTimeout and sometimes there is no sound.